Janujan/commerce-challenge/README.md

 # Shopify Commerce-Backend
-A bare-bones back-end implementation of an online marketplace as described by the Shopify Intern Developer Challenge.
+A bare-bones back-end implementation of an online marketplace as described by the Shopify Inten Developer Challenge.

 Table of Contents
 -----------------